qbcsm/qbcsm.github.io/content/tour/index.md

           position: center
           color: '#555'
       - title: Towards compact neutron systems
-        content: "We are actively developing new methodologies that open up new doors to industry and researchers"
+        content: "We are actively developing new methodologies that open up new doors to industry and research"
         align: left
         background:
           image: